George Jones (We Can Make It)

 George Jones, also titled George Jones (We Can Make It) was the 1972 country music studio album released by George Jones in April 1972.
-The release was Jones' 46th studio album release since a debut from 16 years previous.
-Also as a highlight in his career, it was the first release made on Jones' new label, Epic Records.
+The release was Jones' 46th studio album release since his debut 16 years earlier.
+It was the first release made on Jones' new label, Epic Records.

 The album charted very well for a George Jones album, eventually rising to #10 on the country charts.
-The album included some other artist's hits from 1971, including Charley Pride's "Kiss an Angel Good Morning" and former Jones Boys bass player, Johnny Paycheck's "She's All I Got".
-Its title track "We Can Make It" peaked out at #6 on the US Country chart.
+The album included some other artists' hits from 1971, including Charley Pride's "Kiss an Angel Good Morning" and former Jones Boys bass player, Johnny Paycheck's "She's All I Got".
+Its title track "We Can Make It" peaked at #6 on the US Country chart.